 Freezing rain can make conditions so dicey that it’s sometimes safest to pull off the highway and wait.
 If you must drive, be sure you have good winter tires and wiper blades, plus plenty of wiper fluid.

 If you find yourself behind a snowplow, be grateful the road is being cleared and be patient.
 Don’t try to overtake it!
-“Every winter, there are crashes involving people trying to pass the plow,” Wilson says.
+“Every winter, there are crashes involving people trying to pass the plow,” Lemont says.

 MORE TO READ